Caring for Victims of Sexual Assault

 Students are encouraged to contact the SHARE office in the Counseling Center and or other community resources, including Pittsburgh Action Against Rape (PAAR) for additional support.

-The Student Health Service cannot perform a forensic medical exam (rape examination) for collection of evidence and thus refers all such patients to Emergency Department of Magee-Womens Hospital of UPMC (Room, 300 Halket Street, 412-641-4933).
+The Student Health Services cannot perform a forensic medical exam (rape examination) for collection of evidence and thus refers all such patients to Emergency Department of Magee-Womens Hospital of UPMC (Room, 300 Halket Street, 412-641-4933).
 Magee is staffed with Sexual Assault Nurse Examiners (SANE), who have completed specialized education and clinical preparation in the medical forensic care of patients who has experienced sexual assault or abuse.

-The clinical staff of the Student Health Service are trained to provide privileged and confidential care and communications with all our patients.
+The clinical staff of the Student Health Services are trained to provide privileged and confidential care and communications with all our patients.
 All discussions, treatment and care for the victim is done in confidence.
 Staff are only to report to the University that an incident occurred without revealing any personally identifying information.
 This is done via the Clery Report.

 |University Counseling Center:||412-648-7930|